 10. Don’t Grow Food Plots

 If the rest of this article doesn’t address your own concerns, and you want to completely avoid chemical fertilizers, herbicides, GMOs, mechanical tillage or other techniques, then remember that it’s entirely possible to manage deer and produce high-quality habitat without any food plots.
 Creating more early successional cover by putting sunlight on the ground will create more forage and browse for whitetails.
 A number of Timber Stand Improvement techniques can be employed to reach this goal, and open areas can be managed to create “Old Field” cover and forage.
 Prescribed fire, a natural and beneficial tool when used correctly, can help keep these areas in early stages of plant growth.
-In fact, areas with abundant natural forage can produce deer food for less cost per acre than food plots, and across more months and seasons.
+In fact, areas with abundant natural forage can produce deer food for less cost per acre than food plots, and across more months and seasons (watch the video below).
 In the end, food plots are just one option in the habitat manager’s toolbox.

 At NDA, we see it as a good thing that we continue to get more questions about proper stewardship of land, water, wildlife and – by connection – human health.
 In every segment of society, interest in low-impact living is growing.
 In fact, many people who have never been hunting before are now being attracted to hunting because they see the appeal of procuring their own meat, especially meat that is local, organic, wild, and free of unnatural ingredients.